-The University of Georgia recently launched a Bachelor of Science in Data Science program, and it is currently the only program of it’s kind in the University System of Georgia.
-The program ensures that graduates will be able to develop software, design and maintain databases, process data in distributed environments, analyze the data using statistical techniques, and provide visualizations to support decision makers.
+Georgia has many undergraduate programs to choose from, including the University of Georgia (UGA).
+UGA has a Bachelor of Science in Data Science program that ensures that graduates will be able to develop software, design and maintain databases, process data in distributed environments, analyze the data using statistical techniques, and provide visualizations to support decision makers.
 They’ll be equipped to work in data-oriented companies (like Google or Amazon), engineering companies (like Samsung or Intel), finance or insurance companies (such as Goldman Sachs or Liberty Mutual), pharmaceutical companies or national labs.
-Students will also be equipped to pursue graduate study.

 On-Campus Master’s in Data Science Programs in Georgia

-Georgia State University offers Master degree programs in both Analytics and Information Systems.
+Georgia State University offers Master’s degree programs in both Data Science and Analytics and Information Systems.
 The Master of Science in Analytics focuses on skill building in machine learning, R, Python, raw data, SAS, Amazon Web Services, and big data analytics.
-It also offers concentrations in Computational Data Analytics.
+It also offers concentrations in data science in business and legal analytics.
 The program offers practical work experience in innovation labs, and students have worked with partner companies on projects such as identifying repeat blood donors with the American Red Cross, predicting client attrition at SunTrust Banks, and fraud detection with Georgia-Pacific.

-The Master of Science in Information Systems program is equally impressive, offering concentrations in big data management and analytics, digital innovation and cybersecurity.
+The Master of Science in Information Systems program is equally impressive, offering concentrations in big data management and analytics, digital innovation, and cybersecurity.
 The program works closely with industry partners for internship experiences at organizations like: Amazon, AT&T, Carter’s, CNN, The Coca-Cola Company, Cox Communications, Deloitte, Delta Air Lines, GE, Georgia-Pacific, GM, The Home Depot, IBM, Microsoft, NCR, Porsche, Turner Broadcasting System, UPS and Wal-Mart.
-The average salary of their graduates is $77,630, and many of them have landed full-time employment at companies like McKinsey & Company, GoDaddy, Boeing, Verizon, Delta, and many of the companies that provide internships.

 On-Campus Data Science Ph.D.
 Programs in Georgia